By David Tomas, on 24 May 2022

 The next time someone makes a complaint, take it as an opportunity to solve the problem.
 Listen and get the information you need.
 It also helps to apologize sincerely, thank the customer for sharing their concerns and promise only what you can deliver.
 If everything goes well, you will have managed to keep a customer forever.

 4. Keep in Touch

-Creating an ongoing relationship allows you to monitor how people feel about your brand and to address potential problems before they surface.
+Creating an ongoing relationship allows you to monitor how people feel about your brand and address potential problems before they surface.
 Here are some tips to help you get off to a good start.

-- After relevant interactions, follow up by phone, email or even social media.
+- After relevant interactions, follow up by phone, email, or even social media.

 - Create valuable content, such as articles or videos, and circulate them through your newsletter.